ChrisCuss/Lighthouse-Final-Project/README.md

 Utilizing this comprehensive dataset, we aim to deeply understand and segment Siempre Tequila’s customer base, laying the groundwork for targeted sales strategies and marketing initiatives.

+## Disclaimer

+For this project, I made sure to protect the privacy of Siempre Tequila's customers and the company's intellectual property.
+I've either removed or made anonymous any personal information in the dataset we analyzed.
+The aim was to make sure we couldn't identify any customers directly and that any findings we shared didn't give away Siempre Tequila's confidential info.
+Keeping customer privacy and the company's intellectual property safe was a key priority throughout our analysis and in how we reported our findings.

 ## Project Steps:
 - **Imported Libraries**: Loaded Python libraries for data analysis and machine learning.
 - **EDA**: Conducted exploratory data analysis to understand data distributions.